csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 `n_estimators` was set to 100,000 to ensure that the models could converge and hit early stopping (described below).

 We used a 5-fold stratified cross validation.
 For each fold, we also included early stopping with the fold validation set.
 Due to the class imbalance in the dataset, we also applied a sample weighting scheme that scales the impact of each sample based on the distribution of the labels across the dataset.
 Specifically, this takes affect in two places: 1) it weights how much XGBoost considers each sample when it trains its ensemble trees and 2) it allows ut to calculate a balanced accuracy metric on the results.
 For our main evaluation metric we vanilla accuracy score.
 However, we also calculate balanced accuracy (weighted by distribution), weighted multiclass precision, weighted multiclass recall, and weighted multiclass f1 scores.
+Precision is a measure of our model's positive prediction quality (i.e. how many positive predicitions are actually correct) while recall is a measure of how well we identified all positive points.
+For the multiclass variations, we calculate these metrics in a pairwise fashion and weight the scores by class distribution.
+F1 score is a more generalized measure of predictive performance that combines precision and recall.

 ### Math Dataset